interactive-instruments/ldproxy/docs/manual/01-managing-services.md

 ## Changing the service configuration

 Using the ldproxy manager you can also change the configuration of proxy services.
-Here we will explain a few typical changes that are often helpful to improve how the feature data is displayed in the HTML.
+Here we will explain a few typical changes that are often helpful to improve how the feature data is displayed in the HTML pages.

 #### Change the label used to display a feature type to a more human friendly name